 CryptoGo – An Easy Way To Encrypt And Password Protect Your Files

-There are plethora of tools available to encrypt and password protect your files and folders.
-CryptoGo is one among them.
+There are plethora of tools available to encrypt and password protect your data.
+CryptoGo is one such tool.
 It is a simple file encrypter for your day-to-day needs.
 Using CryptoGo, you can easily encrypt and protect important and sensitive files.
-It is written in GO programming language that is developed by Google.
+It is written in GO programming language which is developed by Google.
 It is currently in beta stage, but fully functional.

 Concerning about the features of CrptoGo, we can list the following: